I thought it would be fun, therapeutic, and helpful to discuss what I learned from losing 40 pounds.

 I started losing weight in October 2010.
 There have been times when I felt on top of my game and others when I would lose control and fall back to old habits.
 I have learned it is all part of the process – the journey.
 Sure, some people might be able to move a little faster through the process, but for me I needed time.

 Lesson #3: Planning ahead is a must

-Of course, life happens and schedules get screwed up but I have learned the more I plan the more intentional I am about food and exercise.
-Because of this my healthy lifestyle has become habit making it easier to bounce back when I get off track.
+Of course, life happens, and schedules get screwed up, but I have learned the more I plan, the more intentional I am about food and exercise.
+Because of this my healthy lifestyle has become a habit, making it easier to bounce back when I get off track.

 Lesson #4: Food matters